bitwarden/contributing-docs/docs/getting-started/server/guide.md

 ## Install Licensing Certificate

-To run your local server environment as a licensed instance, you will need to download the `Licensing Certificate - Dev` from the shared Engineering collection and install it.
-This can be done by double-clicking on the downloaded certificate.
+To run your local server environment as a licensed instance:

+1. Go to Bitwarden's shared Development collection.
+(If you don't have access to this collection, contact our IT manager.
+Make sure you have first set up a Bitwarden account using your company email address.)
+2. Search for the `Licensing Certificate - Dev` credentials.
+3. Download the `dev.pfx` certificate and double-click to install it.
+You will be prompted to enter the password from the `Licensing Certificate - Dev` credentials.
+(On MacOS, select "Always Trust" within Keychain Access as before.)

 </bitwarden>